ashlander/hag-poc-imagemanip/README.rst

 ..

 Now use browser with url http://localhost:8085.
+You can use both mouse and keyboard number keys to select options.

 In order to stop container, do: